SEU-ALLEN-codebase/Ensemble-Cut/README.md

 You can even subclass `ECut` and `EnsembleMetric` to create your own optimization workflow or introduce more metrics into it.

-## Comparison with the original G-Cut
+## Comparison with G-Cut

+E-Cut is enhanced with superior features based on G-Cut.

+**First, it introduces angle and radius metrics.** To make them compatible with the GOF probability, I replaced the shortest path searching with minimum spanning tree, so that all comparisons are performed locally (we take average GOF along the neurite path).

-E-Cut can segment highly complexed topological structures that can hardly be handled by G-Cut.
-In the following case, I construct a pseudo neuron with 2 types of common topological errors.
+**Second, it can handle more complexed topological errors.**
+In the following case, I construct a pseudo neuron with 2 types of common topological errors to compare their performance.

 ![pseudo](assets/compare.png)